How to turn company expertise into a recognizable body of thought

 Valuable expertise may sit with the implementation manager who has seen the same failure pattern 20 times, the salesperson who understands how customers describe the issue, or the support lead who knows where product assumptions collide with actual behaviour.

-Authority becomes stronger when companies combine these perspectives.
+Authority becomes stronger when companies combine perspectives.

 A technical expert may explain how a system works.
 A customer-success leader may explain where users struggle.
 A commercial leader may explain why the customer bought it in the first place.
 Together, they reveal the full mechanism behind the outcome.
 No single contributor needs to carry the entire article.